 Here's our plan to make Prop.
 13 work for the people of California

-Establish regular, yearly reassessment of non-residential, commercial property in California.
+Establish regular reassessment of non-residential, commercial property in California.
 No other state in the country has frozen commercial property tax rates.
 Most states reassess commercial property every 1-5 years.

 Maintain current Prop.
 13 protections for all residential property.
 Homeowners, home renters, apartment owners, and apartment renters will not be affected by this reform.